jdhao/blog_source/lua-learning-for-nvim.md

 + https://stackoverflow.com/a/33155461/6064933
 + https://stackoverflow.com/a/2835433/6064933

-## In lua, both 0 and empty string is true
+## In Lua, both 0 and empty string is true

 Unlike Python, both 0 and empty string is considered `true` in lua, which is weird.